noah-dev/pptx_pdf_script/README.md

 # pptx_pdf_script
 A python script that will regularly poll for changes, and convert a pptx file to pdf

-This was created over a period of ~6 hours; it could be thought of has a hackathon.
+This was created over a period of ~6 hours and is my first python automation script; it could be thought of has a hackathon.

 To use, run the script in the bin folder.
 Let's assume it has been added to the path.
 It would look like python pptx_export.py [input file path] [output file path]